donnyjb06/assembly-endgame/README.md

-# Assembly Endgame
+# Assembly Endgame 🎮

 Assembly Endgame is a hangman-style word-guessing game with a unique twist.
 Instead of a man being hanged, the game uses programming languages as the stakes.
-Your goal is to guess the word before the only language left is Assembly, which is notoriously difficult to work with.
+Your goal is to guess the word before the only language left is Assembly, which is notoriously difficult to work with! 😱

 ## Features

-- **Interactive Gameplay**: Guess the word by selecting letters.
+- **Interactive Gameplay** 🎯: Guess the word by selecting letters.
 Each incorrect guess brings you closer to using Assembly.
-- **Dynamic Feedback**: Visual and textual feedback for correct and incorrect guesses.
+- **Dynamic Feedback** 💭: Visual and textual feedback for correct and incorrect guesses.
-- **Confetti Celebration**: Celebrate your victory with a burst of confetti.
+- **Confetti Celebration** 🎉: Celebrate your victory with a burst of confetti.
-- **Accessible Design**: Screen reader support for an inclusive gaming experience.
+- **Accessible Design** ♿: Screen reader support for an inclusive gaming experience.

 ## How It Works

-1. **Start the Game**: A random word is selected from a predefined list.
+1. **Start the Game** 🎲: A random word is selected from a predefined list.
-2. **Make Guesses**: Click on letters to guess the word.
+2. **Make Guesses** 🤔: Click on letters to guess the word.
 Correct guesses reveal the letters in the word.
-3. **Track Progress**: Each incorrect guess changes the background to a different programming language.
+3. **Track Progress** 📊: Each incorrect guess changes the background to a different programming language.
-4. **Win or Lose**: Guess the word before all languages are exhausted to win.
+4. **Win or Lose** 🏆: Guess the word before all languages are exhausted to win.
 If not, you'll be left with Assembly.

-## Installation
+## Installation 🛠️

 1. Clone the Repository:
    ```bash